garretthilberling/pet-fetcher/README.md

 <img src="./public/img/application-screenshot.PNG?raw=true" width="500"> <img src="./public/img/application-screenshot-2.PNG?raw=true" width="500">

 When a pet is selected you are taken to a page that displays the contact information of the user who listed that pet.
 Users handle sales directly!
 (Think ex: Craigslist).
-You can upload a JPG or PNG of your furry friend by navigating to the dashboard (only available to logged-in users).
+You can upload a JPG or PNG of your furry friend by navigating to the dashboard at the top of the page (only available to logged-in users).

 <img src="./public/img/application-screenshot-3.PNG?raw=true" width="500"> <img src="./public/img/application-screenshot-4.PNG?raw=true" width="500">